Montreal Housing Market Report

 Home Prices

-In August 2024, the average home sold price in Montreal’s housing market reached $614,020.
-This is 2.6% higher than the average price of last August and 0.4% higher than the previous month.
-The average home price is 0.9% higher than the peak of April 2022, even though mortgage rates are significantly higher now.
-Meanwhile, it is noteworthy that the price of a home in Montreal is now about 54% higher than the average price five years ago.
+In August 2025, the average home sold price in Montreal’s housing market surpassed the previous high observed last month to reach a new all-time high of $668,554.
+This is 8.9% higher than last August's average price and 1.5% higher than the previous month.
+Looking at longer-term changes, the average price of a home in Montreal is now about 41% higher than it was five years ago.

 Sales and Inventory